hopinc/json-methods/README.md

 # `json-methods`

 A utility for adding methods to any JSON object.
 For example, deserializing a user object from your API and adding a `.isAdult()`.
+Whilst this library works great for validation, use cases extend far beyond that.
+It was built for `@onehop/js` to enable regular objects to have utility methods that are context aware (like fetching a deployment's containers in Hop).

 ## Installation